The brick walls in Medicine Hat's Historic Downtown have been painted by many Canadian and local artists.

 It's brought a colourful and artistic atmosphere to the core area.
 And while not all murals were a part of Medicine Hat Mural Fest, organizer Jeff Goring has invited Canadian and local artists to Medicine Hat every year since 2018 to decorate the downtown walls.

 No Rain, No Flowers

-Painted in 2020 by Teanna Church, a message of hope is tucked into a small corner on the upper edges of downtown Medicine Hat.
-It is worth the walk to see the pretty floral mural carrying the message “no rain, no flowers.”
+Painted in 2020 by local artist Teanna Church, a message of hope is tucked into a small corner on the upper edges of downtown Medicine Hat.
 Beautiful in its simplicity and featuring a bouquet of nearly a dozen flowers, this small mural is one of the most inspiring in the city.